-Best Cameras for Low Light in 2019 – Reviews
+Best Cameras for Low Light – Reviews

 While weighing in and out many different camera options for you to consider, I’ll make sure not to include the most high-end solutions, which can be priced well above average people’s means – even tens of thousands of bucks.
 Those cameras are affordable to either the best of the best photographers, or those who specialize in night shots and have based their brand on it.

 You know how the saying goes “the most expensive is always the best.”
 Sometimes it isn’t true, but in this case, it is.
 This model seems to be a bit extravagant with the price tag, but I can assure you it’s worth every penny.
 Fancy features and settings aside, I will only mention the ones that are relevant to today’s topic.

 Its full-frame sensor features whopping 45.7 megapixels, which should account for outstanding resolution and dynamic range.
 Combined with ISO sensitivity expandable up to 102,400, it’s one of those features that really stand out in this model.
 The sensor is backside-illuminated (BSI) and has an enhanced light gathering efficiency while reducing noise as much as possible.
 Just like one would expect from a gadget within this price range, it’s weather sealed so you can use it pretty much wherever you want to.